Trump wants to to keep the largest coal plant in the West, built on Navajo land, open.

 The closure won’t just shutter the plant, but also likely will close a nearby mine.
 Peabody, the largest coal-mining company in the U.S., began operating on Navajo land in the 1960s.
 Its Kayenta Mine’s biggest customer is the Navajo Generating Station.

-But the mine’s demise mine might not be a bad thing, as it has depleted billions of gallons of water in the Navajo Aquifer and has led to water shortages for residents of the Navajo Indian Reservation.
+But the mine’s demise might not be a bad thing, as it has depleted billions of gallons of water in the Navajo Aquifer and has led to water shortages for residents of the Navajo Indian Reservation.